hed-standard/hed-examples/docs/source/HedAnnotationQuickstart.md

 This tutorial takes you through the steps of annotating the events using HED (Hierarchical Event Descriptors).
-This tutorial focuses on how to make good choices of HED annotations to make your data usable for downstream analysis.
+The tutorial focuses on how to make good choices of HED annotations to make your data usable for downstream analysis.
 The mechanics of putting your selected HED annotations into [BIDS (Brain Imaging Data Structure)](https://bids.neuroimaging.io/) format